 path toward the source, the routers along the way create (S, G) state

-rather than the RP.
-Assuming both R4 and R5 made the switch to the
+source, rather than the RP.
+Assuming both R4 and R5 made the switch to

-Figure 1(d).
-Note that this tree no longer involves the
+Figure 110(d).
+Note that this tree no longer

-RP at all.
-We have removed the shared tree from this picture to simplify
+involves the RP at all.
+We have removed the shared tree from this

 We can now see why PIM is protocol independent.
 All of its mechanisms